dotnet/corefx/Documentation/utf8string/README.md

 * Debugging tools such as sos do not know how to show these values properly.
 * `Utf8String` instances cannot be wrapped by `Memory<T>` or `ReadOnlyMemory<T>`.
 (Workaround: use the temporary `Utf8StringSegment` type.)
 * There is no indexer on `Utf8String`.
 Instead, you can call the `AsSpan()` extension method and use the indexer on the returned `ReadOnlySpan<byte>`.
 * Many APIs are missing or incomplete.
-More on this below.
+Additionally, the names and shapes of APIs are fluid.
+Some APIs have placeholder names so that we can expose the API behavior early to testers and receive feedback quickly without worrying about polishing the prototype.

 # Getting started with Utf8String builds